Public Health

 Service Area Leads

 Often the most vulnerable communities are disproportionately impacted by environmental hazards.
-In my work, I strive to offer solutions that help address environmental injustices and improve public health for all communities.
+In my work, I strive to offer solutions that help address environmental concerns and improve public health for all communities.

 At ERG, our economic projects often take us into uncharted territory where standard, regularly collected data are few or unavailable and the analytic path to answer our client’s questions is not obvious.
 This is exactly where I like to be!
 I find it deeply satisfying to explore new territory, address unique challenges, and use my expertise and creativity to develop approaches that provide meaningful, defensible results.